-Member, Board of Directors for Sustainability at ASU
+- Member, Board of Directors of the Global Institute of Sustainability and Innovation at ASU

-Pamela Matson was appointed Chester Naramore Dean of the School of Earth Sciences in December 2002.
-She is also the Richard and Rhoda Goldman Professor of Environmental Studies.
+Pamela Matson is the Richard and Rhoda Goldman Professor of Environmental Studies and Senior Fellow at the Woods Institute.
 Her research focuses on biogeochemical cycling and biosphere-atmosphere interactions in tropical forests and agricultural systems.
 Together with hydrologists, atmospheric scientists, economists, and agronomists, she analyzes the economic drivers and environmental consequences of land use and resource use decisions in developing world agricultural and natural ecosystems, with the objective of identifying practices that are economically and environmentally sustainable.
 With her students, she evaluates the response of tropical forests to nitrogen deposition and climate changes.

-Dr. Matson joined the Stanford faculty in 1997, following positions as professor at UC Berkeley and research scientist at NASA.
-She earned her B.S. at the University of Wisconsin - Eau Claire, M.S. at Indiana University, and Ph.D. at Oregon State University.
+Dr. Matson joined the Stanford faculty in 1997, following positions as professor at University of California-Berkeley and research scientist at NASA.
+She earned her BS at the University of Wisconsin - Eau Claire, MS at Indiana University, and PhD at Oregon State University.
 She is currently the chair of the National Academies Roundtable on Science and Technology for Sustainability, and past president of the Ecological Society of America.